Ahnfelt/Templ/readme.markdown

 Escaping and XSS prevention
 ---------------------------

-*To be implemented, but here's the idea*
+*Tentative design, but here's the idea*

 User input may contain characters that have special meaning in the document that's being generated.
 For example, the symbols `<>/&"'` are special in HTML.
 If we insert text